computationalprivacy/bandicoot/docs/quickstart.rst

 Computing indicators
 --------------------

-The behavioral indicators can be computed using individual function such as :meth:`~bandicoot.individual.response_rate_text` and :meth:`~bandicoot.spatial.radius_of_gyration` or by using :meth:`~bandicoot.utils.all` which return all the indicators.
+The behavioral indicators can be computed using individual functions such as :meth:`~bandicoot.individual.response_rate_text` and :meth:`~bandicoot.spatial.radius_of_gyration` or by using :meth:`~bandicoot.utils.all` which returns all the indicators.

   >>> B = bc.tests.sample_user()  # Load a sample user